The Press and Journal

-The Press and Journal is a daily regional newspaper serving northern and highland Scotland including the cities of Aberdeen and Inverness.
+The Press and Journal is a daily regional newspaper serving northern and Highland Scotland including the cities of Aberdeen and Inverness.
 Established in 1747, it is Scotland's oldest daily newspaper, and one of the longest-running newspapers in the world.

 History

 The newspaper was first published as a weekly title, Aberdeen's Journal, on 29 December 1747.
 In 1748 it changed its name to the Aberdeen Journal.
 It was published on a weekly basis for 128 years until August 1876, when it became a daily newspaper.

 The newspaper was owned by the Chalmers family throughout the nineteenth century, and edited by members of the family until 1849, when William Forsyth became editor.
 Its political position was Conservative.

-In November 1922, the paper was renamed The Aberdeen Press and Journal when its parent firm joined forces with the Free Press.
+In November 1922, the paper was renamed The Aberdeen Press and Journal when its parent firm joined forces with the Free Press, which had been published since 1853.
+The merged paper's first edition was published on 1 December 1922.

 Historical copies of the Aberdeen Journal, dating back to 1798, are available to search and view in digitised form at The British Newspaper Archive.

 Ethel Simpson, pioneering female journalist, was the first women junior reporter at The Press and Journal, and was also one of the first female chief reporters.

-Editors

 Present-day situation

 The newspaper is printed six days a week and there are six geographic editions every day (seven prior to June 2011).
 Although for many years a broadsheet, since 2012, The Press and Journal has been in compact size.

 The newspaper is occasionally criticised for its regional perspective on global events, but the paper defends this stance, occasionally running "proud to be local" advertisements.
-It is sometimes nicknamed the Parochial and Journal for its local news focus.
-Just one week after the September 11 attacks in 2001 the paper's World News section totalled just a single half-page.
+Just one week after the September 11 attacks in 2001 the paper's World news section totalled just a single half-page.

 The head office of the paper was located in Mastrick, Aberdeen, and is now in the city centre.
 As of March 2012 employed 470 staff locally and at branch offices throughout the North of Scotland.
 The current editor of the newspaper is Richard Neville, who replaced former editor Damian Bates in 2017.

-The paper, along with the Evening Express, Aberdeen Citizen and Scot-Ads, is published by Aberdeen Journals Ltd. It has a circulation of 39,502 copies, making it the most-read and best-selling former broadsheet newspaper in Scotland.
-Its circulation is greater than that of the Herald and the Scotsman combined.
-Aberdeen Journals Ltd is now owned by the Dundee-based D. C. Thomson media group, after being sold by the Daily Mail and General Trust in 2006.
+The paper, along with the Evening Express and Scot-Ads, is published by Aberdeen Journals, who also published the Aberdeen Citizen.
+It has a circulation of 22,927 copies, making it the most-read and best-selling former broadsheet newspaper in Scotland.
+Its circulation is greater than that of The Herald and The Scotsman combined.
+Aberdeen Journals is now owned by the Dundee-based D. C. Thomson media group, after being sold by the Daily Mail and General Trust in 2006.

 The Press and Journal, the Evening Express, Aberdeen Citizen and Scot-Ads were all printed on Aberdeen Journals' own printing presses in Aberdeen until May 2013.
-All titles are now printed in Dundee.
+Since then, all titles are printed in Dundee.
 Until March 2006 the News of the World was also printed on the Aberdeen press.